Arc flash hazard as defined by NFPA 70E:

 Equipment and work methods are designed and used to separate personnel from live conducting parts by barriers and well-maintained equipment has a very low chance of spontaneously causing electric arcs.
 As such, arc flash incidents are rare.

 Air has very poor electrical conductance, so it is not easy to establish a current through it.
-In fact in most electrical systems it is used as the main form of insulation!
-If however through voltage spikes or falling equipment a temporary flashover does occur it is possible that the arcing current is sustained.
-A sustained arcing current leads to hazardous release of energy in various ways:
+In most electrical systems, it is used as the main form of insulation.
+If, however, through voltage spikes or falling equipment, a temporary flashover does occur, it is possible that the arcing current is sustained.
+A sustained arcing current leads to the hazardous release of energy in various ways:

-To assess the hazard levels, reduce them where possible and to select the proper protective equipment and arc flash hazard analysis can be performed.
+To assess the hazard levels, reduce them where possible, and select the proper protective equipment, an arc flash hazard analysis can be performed.

 Arc Flash Video by Westex (Click here)